DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 physicsCommon.destroyPhysicsWorld(world);
 ~~~

-Note that the pointer to the physics world and all the objects that have been created inside it (bodies, colliders, \dots) will become invalid after
+Note that the pointer to the physics world and all the objects that have been created inside it (bodies, colliders, ...) will become invalid after
 this call.

 ## Rigid Body {#rigidbody}